oqyh/cs2-Private-Plugins/cs2-Emote-Dance-GoldKingZ/README.md

 //        Options
 //==========================
 // "Hide_It_And_ShowThisOnlyForFlags": "@css/root,@css/vip" //Only These Flags Show Menu/NoMenu OR SubMenu
-// "Flags": "@css/root,@css/vip" //Only These Can Access The Emote
+// "Only_These_Flags_Can_Access_It": "@css/root,@css/vip" //Only These Can Access The Emote
 // "ModelAnimation": "models/goldkingz/emote/goldkingz_emotes.vmdl" //Model That Has Animation
-// "RandomAnimationName_X": "Emote_RockPaperScissor_Paper" //Name Of The Animations Add As Many As You Like Change X to Numbers It Will Pick One Random If Dont Have Make It Empty Or Dont Use It
+// "RandomAnimationName": ["Animation_1","Animation_2","Animation_3"], //Random Animation
 // "AnimationName": "Emote_EasternBloc_Start" //Name Of The Animation
 // "AnimationName2": "Emote_EasternBloc" //If Yo Have Continuous Animation Added Here Will Be Looped If Dont Have Make It Empty Or Dont Use It
-// "AnimationName2EnterByTimerInXSecs": 89 //Time In Secs To Exit From AnimationName And Enter AnimationName2 If AnimationName2 Used
-// "AnimationName2EnterByFrames": 89 //By Frames To Exit From AnimationName And Enter AnimationName2 If AnimationName2 Used
 // "MusicEmote": "Emote_EasternBloc" //Music Name If Dont Have Make It Empty Or Dont Use It
-// "EmoteName": "Eastern Bloc" //Name Of The Emote To Use In Lang
 // "Toggle_Emote_In_Chat": "Bloc,EasternBloc" //Toggle Emote In Chat Add As Many As You Like
-// "LoopAnimation": true //Loop Emote?
+// "LoopAnimation": true //true = Will Loop AnimationName Or AnimationName2 If Exist  //false OR Not Used = Will Play AnimationName One Time And AnimationName2 If Exist
-// "PrintChatToAll": true //Print To Chat All Players In The Server?
+// "PrintChatToAll": true //true = Print To All Who Emote //false OR Not Used = Wil Be Disabled
-// "PrintChatToPlayer": false //Print To Chat Locally To The Player Only?
+// "PrintChatToPlayer": false //true = Print To Player Who Emote //false OR Not Used = Wil Be Disabled
-// "If_LoopAnimation_False_KillAnimationByTimerInXSecs": 78 //If LoopAnimation false Kill Animation After Time In Secs
-// "If_LoopAnimation_False_KillAnimationByFrames": 78 //if LoopAnimation false Kill Animation By End Of Frames
 // "If_LoopAnimation_True_RepeatMusicEmoteOnEveryXSecs": 3.134694 //If LoopAnimation true Repeat Music On Every Time In Secs
 // "If_LoopAnimation_True_RepeatMusicEmoteAfterXFrames": 3.134694 //If LoopAnimation true Repeat Music On End Of Frames
 // "Give_Cooldown_After_This_InXSecs": 25, //Give Cooldown After This 25 Secs